gregoriohc/laravel-castable/README.md

 ### Attribute migration, setting and getting

 Depending on the custom caster, the attribute will accept and return different values when setting/getting.
 Also, the required database migration type will differ.
+For the included casters, you can see the doc in the caster class file.

 For example, for the point caster requires a `Point` database migration type, and to set its value you can do the following: